sudhirln92/data-science-courses/readme.md

 # Data Science Courses and Resource Reference

-I am working as machine learning engineer.
+I am working as data scientist.
 I took various machine learning courses from a different resource available on the net.
 And also read a couple of books.
 I also made notes of the concept and so that it help to revisit those concepts.

 ## R